Use Customer-Managed Encryption Keys (CMEK) at Rest

 • Delete an existing key.

-• Disassociate a key with a database.
+• Disassociate a key with a cluster.

 Prerequisites

-• You have a Management API key.
+• You have a Management API key with the Organization Owner role.

 • The unique Capella AWS account ID that’s associated with your organization.
 Get this account ID by making a GET - Get Cloud Accounts call to the Couchbase Capella Management API.